CroPo/roguelike-tutorial-2018/part_3/README.md

 In addition to the instructions, I moved `GameMap` and `Tile` into the `map_objects` module/folder, same as the Python counterpart did right from the start.
 I kind of missed that part.

+### Tunnel Connection

+The next step connected both the created rooms with each other.
+Nothing much to say here atm.